NO MESH HERNIA REPAIR

 No mesh hernia repair surgery arizona

 Dr. Jude LaBarbera offers – and is highly skilled – in no mesh hernia repair in Arizona with a technique that was pioneered by an Indian Surgeon, Dr. Mohan Desarda.
 This widely acclaimed technique entails using live muscle tissue adjoining the affected site to reinforce and repair the weakened area.
-With this treatment, there’s an extremely low recurrence rate.
+When in search of the best no hesh hernia repair Scottsdale can provide, with this treatment, there’s an extremely low recurrence rate.
 There are also minimal early or late postoperative complications – if any at all.
 No mesh hernia surgery is performed under general anesthesia at Dr. LaBarbera’s ultra-modern operating room and takes about 90 minutes to complete.

 Dr. Jude LaBarbera has been at the forefront of Arizona’s no mesh hernia repair not only in Gilbert and Scottsdale, but across the state of AZ.
 He has used this innovative technique to help patients completely put their hernia and its associated complications behind them.